mikewacker/age-verification/README.md

 A hash function has the latter property, but what has both properties?
 An HMAC.

-While we do not need a message authentication code (MAC), we do need one of the security properties of an HMAC: it is impossible to compute the HMAC of a message if you do not know the key.
+While we do not need a message authentication code (MAC), we do need one of the security properties of an HMAC: it is impossible to compute the HMAC of a message if you do not know the secret key.
-Ergo, if the new ID is the HMAC of the original ID, then it is impossible to compute the new ID from the original ID if you do not know the key.
+Ergo, if the new ID is the HMAC of the original ID, then it is impossible to compute the new ID from the original ID if you do not know the secret key.

 If an HMAC-SHA256 is used, the new ID will also conveniently have the same number of bits as the original ID.